radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 ### Negative Consequences

-* Building off of the currently existing ansible setup will require restructuring to be used successfully which might mean re-doing work (for example, regrouping our already defined hosts list and modifying ansible playbooks accoerdingly)
+* Building off of the currently existing ansible setup will require restructuring to be used successfully which might mean re-doing work (for example, regrouping our already defined hosts list and modifying ansible playbooks accordingly)

 ## Pros and Cons of the Options